aaronland/go-flickr-api/README.md

 This package only defines [a handful of Go types or structs mapping to individual API responses](response).
 So far these are all specific to operations relating to uploading or replacing photos and to pagination.

-In time there may be, along with helper methods for unmarshaling API responses in to typed responses but the baseline for all operations will remain: Query paramters (`url.Values`) sent over HTTP returning an `io.ReadSeekCloser` instance that is inspected and validated according to the needs and uses of the tools using the Flickr API.
+In time there may be others, along with helper methods for unmarshaling API responses in to typed responses but the baseline for all operations will remain: Query paramters (`url.Values`) sent over HTTP returning an `io.ReadSeekCloser` instance that is inspected and validated according to the needs and uses of the tools using the Flickr API.

 ## Clients